SCCapstone/Delta/README.md

 Don't forget to download Axios!
 Axios facilitates communication between the frontend and backend:

 `npm i axios`

+Need to install `react-dropzone` for drag and drop files [see here](https://www.npmjs.com/package/react-dropzone).
+`npm i react-dropzone`

 ## Setup:
 [list any one-time things the dev needs to do after loading]